-In this tutorial we will show you how to install Ntopng on Ubuntu 18.04 LTS.
+In this tutorial, we will show you how to install Ntopng on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Ntopng is a relatively useful tool if you are looking to monitor different network protocols on your servers.
-It provides a bunch of tools for monitoring various protocols, traffic variants, and yes, bandwidth across multiple time frames. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, Mac OS and on Win32 as well.
+It provides a bunch of tools for monitoring various protocols, traffic variants, and yes, bandwidth across multiple time frames.
+Ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, Mac OS, and on Win32 as well.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Ntopng on a Ubuntu 18.04 LTS (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Ntopng on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Ntopng on Ubuntu 18.04 LTS.